DDM-Lab/pyibl/doc/index.rst

 can assign a weight, :math:`\omega`, to these attributes, allowing the mismatch contributions of multiple attributes to be scaled with respect to one another.
 If not explicitly supplied this weight defaults to one.

-A function is supplied to this method to be applied to values of the attributes of given names, this function returning a similarity value.
-In addition, the ``similarity`` method can assign a weight, :math:`\omega`, to these slots, allowing the mismatch contributions of multiple slots to be scaled with respect to one another.
-If not explicitly supplied this weight defaults to one.

 If the ``mismatch`` parameter has real value :math:`\mu`, the similarity of attribute *k* of instance *i* to the desired value of that attribute :math:`S_{ik}`, and the similarity weight of attribute *k* is :math:`\omega_{k}`,